-[Excerpt from TT: 2010-09-12] [MEntity] The 3rd Rite of Passage [or Internal Monad], which is Independence, and is initiated by the process of separation of identity from one’s caretakers, and establishing the self as its own authority.
+[Excerpt from Michael Speaks: Internal Monads] [MEntity] The 3rd Rite of Passage [Internal Monad], which is Independence, is initiated by the process of separation of identity from one’s caretakers, and establishing the self as its own authority.
 The successful completion of the 3rd Internal Monad is marked by the capacity to provide for oneself.
 Providing for oneself does not mean isolating oneself as the only resource, but would include knowing when to ask for help, and how to receive that.
 The unsuccessful completion of this Internal Monad is marked by either having constant combat with anyone suggesting Authority, and/or resigning from the responsibility of caring for oneself.

 [excerpt from TT: 2001-05-03] [Anne49] How is it possible to tell if someone is experiencing the positive or negative pole through the 3rd internal monad?
 [Michael_Entity] The Negative Pole of the Third Internal Monad is heavily marked with issues of Authority and constant battles with that which is perceived as Authority.
 The Positive Pole is marked by the ability to negotiate with or at least remain detached from the perceived Authority.